What causes high server load? How to identify the part that is under load

 We will investigate the cause

-This should help you determine whether the problem is CPU or I/O.
+This should help you determine whether the problem is CPU-related or I/O-related.
+You

-Use the ps command to find out which process is using the CPU (or memory in the case of SWAP).
+can then use commands like `ps` to find out which processes are using the CPU (or memory in the case of SWAP).

-If the CPU usage rate in user mode is high, there are no problems with I/O, etc., so you
+If the CPU usage is high in user mode, and there are no issues with I/O, then you

-may need to increase CPU performance or review your program.
+may need to either increase the CPU's performance or revise the program.

 If there is a problem with the disk I/O, you may need to add more memory or review the program to perform processing in a location with available memory rather than using disk I/O